 When and where is the internship, and how long does it last?

 Student interns will work from the Center’s main office located in the heart of downtown Nashville.
 The internship lasts for a full semester or summer, and can be conducted either in the spring, summer, or fall, depending on the student’s schedule.
-There is no deadline for applications, as positions are filled on a first-come-first-serve basis.
 Final decisions are made as follows: November 15 for spring semester, March 15 for summer, and July 15 for fall semester.
 Applicants are encouraged to apply early for consideration.

 Are college credits or stipends available?

-Depending on your major and university, you may be able to receive credits for completing the internship.
+All Beacon internships are voluntary.
+However, depending on your major and university, you may be able to receive credits for completing the internship.
 Please contact your major department or career services regarding the opportunity to earn credit hours.
-Limited stipends may also be awarded based on experience, quality of work, and availability.

 How do I apply for an internship?